 “Well, I didn’t tell you where, so you’ll have to guess.”
 I find myself analyzing him, trying to figure out what this is all about and why he needs me to help, of all people.

 Hombre frowns, “Stop looking at me like that.
-You’re making me think I might be a serial killer and not know it.
 Just come on, whoever’s coming.”

-Beth, now sliding out of the car, looks back at her, “I thought you’d want to do your homework.”
+Beth, now sliding out, looks back at her, “I thought you’d want to do your homework.”

 “Why would I want to do that?
 I don’t trust him.
 I want to stay together.”